Metric geometry of locally compact groups: A reminder on topological spaces and pseudo-metric spaces

 (6) Though most LC-groups occurring in this book are second-countable, some are not: see Examples \ref{sigmacandmetrizability}, \ref{sepnot2nd}, and Remark \ref{Gexplescgsigmacsc}.

-It is convenient to assume that LC-groups are second-countable in several occasions, e.g.\ in ergodic theory (see e.g.\ \cite{Zimm--84}) on in the theory of unitary representations (reduction theory, direct integrals, see \cite[Section 18.7]{Dixm--69}).
+It is convenient to assume that LC-groups are second-countable in several occasions, e.g.\ in ergodic theory (see \cite{Zimm--84}) or in the theory of unitary representations (reduction theory, direct integrals, see \cite[Section 18.7]{Dixm--69}).

 .2cm

 (7) For a discrete space, the following four properties are equivalent: $X$ is $\sigma$-compact, $X$ is second-countable, $X$ is separable, $X$ is \textbf{countable}.

 In this book, a countable set can be either finite or infinite. \end{rem}